Erich Maria Remarque

 Shaping the twentieth century

-Remarque was a great and popular writer for over four decades, but will be remembered always for his first gigantically influential novel, All Quiet on the Western Front.
+Remarque was a great and popular writer for more than four decades, but will be remembered always for his first gigantically influential novel, All Quiet on the Western Front.

 This pervasive effect is what elevates Remarque's first novel into being an icon of the modern world above his many other worthy works.